matplotlib/matplotlib/doc/api/api_changes.rst

   thus `colorbar.ColorbarBase.outline` is now a `matplotlib.patches.Polygon` object.

+* The legend handler interface has changed from a callable, to any object which implements the ``legend_artists`` method.
+See :ref:`plotting-guide-legend` for further details.
+Further legend changes
+  include:

+   * :func:`matplotlib.axes.Axes._get_legend_handles` now returns a generator
+     of handles, rather than a list.

+   * The :func:`~matplotlib.pyplot.legend` function's "loc" positional
+     argument has been deprecated.
+Use the "loc" keyword instead.

 * The rcParams `savefig.transparent` has been added to control default transparency when saving figures.